reshamas/reshamas.github.io/_posts/2019-11-17-how-to-organize-a-wimlds-scikit-learn-sprint.md

 Create a website with all information so all organizers and attendees can easily find what they need in a central place.
 - **Owner:**  WiMLDS sprint organizer
 - **Example:**  [Bay Area WiMLDS 2019 sprint](https://tinyurl.com/sf2019-sprint)
 - **Note:**  this site is created using Google Sites.
-It is helpful to use tinyurl, such as:  [https://tinyurl.com/sf2019-sprint](https://tinyurl.com/sf2019-sprint)
+It is helpful to use tinyurl, such as:  [https://tinyurl.com/sf2019-sprint](https://tinyurl.com/sf2019-sprint).
-- **Getting started:**  Rather than creating the website from scratch, you can email me and I can copy the Bay Area google sites, rename it to your site, and you can edit it.

 ### GitHub Repo for Sprint
 This repository holds more detailed information for sprint day including documents, list of issues, etc.
 - **Owner:**  WiMLDS sprint organizer
 - **Example:**  [bayarea-2019-scikit-sprint](https://github.com/WiMLDS/bayarea-2019-scikit-sprint)
-- **Getting started:**  To request a blank repo to be created, send an email to *info@wimlds.org* with GitHub IDs of users who need access to it, including sprint organizers and scikit-learn core contributors